Background pattern

 Taking GLUINTOL 50 with food, drinks, and alcohol

-Pregnancy, breastfeeding, and fertility
+Pregnancy, Breastfeeding, and Fertility

 GLUINTOL 50 is used in pregnant women for the pre-diagnosis of gestational diabetes.

-Driving and operating machinery
+Driving and Using Machines

-3. How to Take Gluintol 50
+3. How to take Gluintol 50

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
-If in doubt, consult your doctor or pharmacist again.
+Follow the administration instructions of this medication exactly as indicated by your doctor or pharmacist.
+In case of doubt, consult your doctor or pharmacist again.

-Use in children and adolescents
+Use in Children and Adolescents

 If you take more GLUINTOL 50 than you should

-The symptoms of excessive glucose include:
+The symptoms of excess glucose include:

-4. Possible Adverse Effects
+4. Possible Side Effects

-Like all medications, this medication may produce adverse effects, although not all people will experience them.
+Like all medications, this medication can cause side effects, although not everyone will experience them.

-After taking the oral glucose solution, an increase in heart rate without an increase in blood pressure has been observed in some cases.
+After taking the glucose oral solution, an increase in heart rate without an increase in blood pressure has been observed in some cases.

-The intake of the glucose solution GLUINTOL 50 may cause a significant delay in gastric emptying in normal subjects.
+Taking the glucose solution GLUINTOL 50 may cause a significant delay in gastric emptying in normal subjects.

-Reporting Adverse Effects
+Reporting Side Effects

-5. Conservation of Gluintol 50
+5. Storage of Gluintol 50

 Keep this medication out of the sight and reach of children.

-Medications should not be disposed of through drains or in the trash.
-Ask your pharmacist how to dispose of the packaging and unused medications.
+Medications should not be disposed of through wastewater or household waste.
+Ask your pharmacist how to dispose of the packaging and any unused medication.
 This will help protect the environment.

-Composition of GLUINTOL 50 g oral solution
+Composition of GLUINTOL 50 g Oral Solution

 • The active ingredient is glucose monohydrate.
 Each 100 ml of solution contains 25 g of glucose monohydrate.

-Appearance of the product and contents of the package
+Appearance of the Product and Package Contents

 Each bottle contains 200 ml of oral solution.